jthambly/graalvm-mvn/README.md

 A running container will be under the user `mvn` with the UID and GID of `1000:1000`.

-You will need to take special notice when it comes to file permissions of mounted volumes.
+You will need to take special notice when it comes to the file permissions of mounted volumes.
-The container user will be running as `mvn`, but a mounted volume may take on the permissions of the host, as such may be another user such as `root`.
+The container user will be running with the `mvn` user.
+However, a mounted volume will likely take on the permissions of the host, as such may be another user such as `root`.
-Given this, the container user may not be able to create folders and write files required during the packing building process.
+Given this, the user may not be able to create folders and write files required during the building process.

 If you have control of the host, it may be as simple as adjusting the permissions of the folders you are mounting to be suitable for the `mvn` user (`UID:1000`) of the container.

-In other circumstances you may not have control over the underlying host, for example when you use building platforms such as **Google Cloud Build**.
+In other circumstances, you may not have control over the underlying host, for example when you use a building platforms such as *Google Cloud Build*.
 A solution for this ([Allen, 2020](https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102)) may be to change the file permissions during a build step to allow anyone (in the current build process) to modify files.
-This allows the container to access and modify workspace files/folders as required.
+This allows the container to access and modify the workspace files/folders as required.

 References: